 Desirable experiences and outcomes are rooted in balance, flexibility, and finesse.
 We understand and respect that every dog is different, and tailor our approach and style to you and your dog, as the unique combination that you are.
 We will always treat you and your dog with respect and sensitivity, hence the name of our business!

-Our depth of understanding allows us to work with you and your dog with care and sensitivity, while also effectively setting boundaries and providing appropriate consequences, when necessary for your dog’s learning process, and your social dynamic.
+Our depth of understanding allows us to work with you and your dog with care and sensitivity, while also effectively setting boundaries and providing appropriate consequences, when necessary for your dog’s learning process, and your relationship dynamic.

-To think that dogs should never experience corrections: is not understanding and honoring dogs for the animals they are, nor nature’s design.
+To think that dogs should never experience consequence, is not understanding and honoring dogs for the animals they are, nor is it nature’s design.
 Dogs correct each other.
 They tell each other “no”, in their canine way.
 They get it.
 It is, in part, through consequences that we learn to think and focus.
 It is in the contrast between praise and correction, that the world makes sense to us.

 You’ll feel confident and comfortable in how we work with your dog, and we’ll coach you to feel the same way, as you learn to communicate with your dog, too!
 You are the other half of the equation!